oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     },
 ```

 Every Involvement item of value type `object` with the 2 mandatory properties Party (`party`), Status (`status`) and the 2 optional properties Date of involvement (`date`) and Summary (`summary`) is a container that allows the document producers to comment on the level of involvement (or engagement) of themselves (or third parties) in the vulnerability identification, scoping, and remediation process.
-It can also be used to disclose the coordination timeline.
+It can also be used to convey the disclosure timeline.
 The ordered tuple of the values of `party`, `status` and `date` (if present) SHALL be unique within `involvements`.

 ```
         "properties": {